 Search engines put a lot of emphasis on the sitemap because it helps speed up the first crawl of your website.
 With that, they can obtain enough information to get you started with their tools quickly.

-However, once your site’s indexed, the sitemap is only used to check for “updated times” and new entries.
-But, those are largely ignored, nowadays–your site’s navigation and internal linking are far more important for discovery.
+However, once your site’s indexed, the sitemap is only used to check for “updated times” and new entries; however, those are largely ignored nowadays.
+Your site’s navigation and internal linking are far more critical for the discovery of new pages.

 The gist is: “Set up your site for the human, not the robot.”